 Bristol Bay needs permanent protection from offshore development to ensure that the area isn't again opened for leasing in the future.
 Through our Bristol Bay program, AMCC is working with a broad coalition of fishing groups, conservation organizations and Native communities to ensure permanent protection for our nation's fish basket.

 BP's Deepwater Horizon Spill: The Ultimate Wake-up Call for Bristol

-On April 20, 2010 BP's offshore oil rig, the Deepwater Horizon experienced a deadly blowout and two days later sunk into the Gulf of Mexico.
-Massive amounts of oil have spewed uncontrollably into the ocean, causing immeasurable harm to the Gulf's marine life as well as to the region's fishermen, communities and local economies.
-The Deepwater Horizon incident is a clear example of the dangers of offshore drilling and serves as the ultimate wake-up call for Alaska's fish-rich Bristol Bay, which has been a target of the oil industry for more than 30 years and is not yet permanently protected.
+On April 20, 2010 BP's offshore oil rig, the Deepwater Horizon experienced a deadly blowout.
+Two days later, it sunk into the Gulf of Mexico.
+Massive amounts of oil spewed uncontrollably into the ocean, causing immeasurable harm to the Gulf's marine life as well as to the region's fishermen, communities, and local economies.
+The Deepwater Horizon incident provides a clear example of the dangers of offshore drilling.
+It also serves as the ultimate wake-up call for Alaska's fish-rich Bristol Bay, which has been a target of the oil industry for more than 30 years and is not yet permanently protected.
 Read AMCC's publication on the causes and effects of the Gulf oil spill and what it means for Bristol Bay.

 On March 31, 2010 President Obama and Interior Secretary Ken Salazar announced that protections from offshore drilling in Bristol Bay would be reinstated through 2017.
 This is a huge victory for our Friends of Bristol Bay program, but it does not yet mean that the area is permanently protected from offshore oil and gas development.